Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Influence of magnetic field on gravitational waveforms

 To systematically investigate the effects of charges and magnetic fields, we examine three representative cases: (1) a system with both charges and magnetic field, (2) a charged system without magnetic field, and (3) an uncharged system without magnetic field, hereafter denoted as Cases 1, 2, and 3, respectively.

 Figure~\ref{fig:plus and cross time series} displays the time-domain evolution of cross polarization components.
-For comparison, we plotted for the system with the same sign of charges in magnetic field.
+For comparison, we plot the waveforms for systems with charges of the same sign in the magnetic field.
 In the absence of magnetic fields, orbital motion remains confined to a plane at all PN orders, resulting in vanishing cross polarization when the observation orientation is along $X$-axis (the edge-on case).
 The coalescence time in Case 2 is substantially shorter than in the other configurations, particularly compared to Case 3.
 This accelerated inspiral arises because electromagnetic radiation reaction enters at 1.5PN order, exceeding the gravitational contribution by a factor of $\sim v/c$.
 Conversely, in Case 1, the external magnetic field prolongs the inspiral through the velocity-dependent magnetic Lorentz force, which strengthens as the orbital velocity increases during inspiral.
 The secular precession of the angular momentum breaks the planar symmetry, resulting in a rapid growth of the cross polarization in Case 1, consistent with the analysis for Figure~\ref{fig:waveforms comparison}.
 Most significantly, the cross polarization has the same order of magnitude as those of Case 2 and 3 in the face-on state.

 Figure~\ref{fig:freq series} presents the corresponding frequency spectra obtained through Fourier transformation.
 The existence of external magnetic field significantly disrupt the power-law scaling of the frequency spectrum, causing the dependence on the direction of observation, which will not occur in Case 2 and 3 \cite{Maggiore:2007ulw,Benavides-Gallego:2022dpn}.
 Note that the power-law also depends on the charge-to-mass ratio.
-Such dependence reflects the fact that the magnetic Lorentz force significantly influence the orbital evolution and energy dissipation.
-The suppression of the magnitude of the frequency spectra in Case 3 comes from the secular drift of CoM which causes an additional evolution of the mass quadrupole moments.
+Such dependence reflects the fact that the magnetic Lorentz force significantly influences the orbital evolution and energy dissipation.
+The suppression of the magnitude of the frequency spectra in Case 1 comes from the secular drift of CoM which causes an additional evolution of the mass quadrupole moments.
 The key phenomena provides a distinctive observational signature of magnetically influenced binaries.
 It is worth noting that the spectra lie in DECIGO's detection band \cite{Kawamura:2020pcg}.

-\section{CONCLUSION AND DISCUSSION}
+\section{Conclusion and discussion}